 Located 25 miles to the north of Auckland on the Whangaparaoa (“Bay of Whales”) Peninsula lies Gulf Harbour Country Club.
 The course is the focal point of a development that incorporates a residential community, hotel and marina.
 The Pacific Ocean location is truly stunning with the Hauraki Gulf as the aquamarine backcloth.

 Gulf Harbour is the only golf course in New Zealand designed by Robert Trent Jones Jnr and the layout is routed round a rolling hillside where the changes in elevation make for exciting and challenging golf with the added bonus of free panoramic views.
 For such a young course there’s a surprisingly natural feel to the layout and this 6,400-metre course is a serious test.
-Host venue to the 1998 World Cup of Golf (now re-branded as the World Golf Championships), Gulf Harbour witnessed England’s one and only World Cup win thanks to the pairing of Nick Faldo and David Carter.
+Host venue to the 1998 World Cup of Golf, Gulf Harbour witnessed England’s one and only World Cup win thanks to the pairing of Nick Faldo and David Carter.
 In 2005, Niclas Fasth lifted the New Zealand Open title at Gulf Harbour and the following year the event was won by Australia's Nathan Green.

 Despite its championship pedigree, Gulf Harbour Country Club has four sets of tees and the course is thoroughly enjoyable for handicap golfers.
 With varied holes, exciting risk and reward choices and a stunning closing sequence of holes, Gulf Harbour should be placed on every serious golfers must-play list.